standrewsdigital/digital-pattern-library/SETUP.md

    package manager (a.k.a. 'npm').
 The `package.json` file configures what the dependencies are.

         $ npm install

 4. Install the Ruby compass gem to compile sass code into CSS.

         $ gem install compass

 ## 3. Configuration for deployment

-If you want to use either of the deploy commands (`deploy-docs` and `deploy-core`), you'll need to create a file called `.ftppass` in the root of the pattern library folder and specify your FTP credentials to the appropriate secondary account.
+If you want to use either of the deploy commands (`deploy-docs` or `deploy-core`), you'll need to create a file called `.ftppass` in the root of the pattern library folder and specify your FTP credentials to the secondary accounts.

 ```
 {